dessa-oss/Image-segmentation-tutorial/README.md

 ```python
 foundations.save_artifact(f"sample_{name}.png", key=f"sample_{name}")
 ```
-Moreover, you can save the trained model as an artifact in GUI.
+Moreover, you can save the trained model checkpoint files as an artifact.

 Look for the comment:
 ```python